ritika0211/first-repo-from-terraform/README.md

 # first-repo-from-terraform
-Terraform created one repo for myself
+Terraform created one repo for myself now i am manually editing this